peer-open-source/xara-docs/source/user/manual/analysis/numberer/PlainNumberer.rst

 Plain Numberer
 ^^^^^^^^^^^^^^

-This command is used to construct a Plain degree-of-freedom numbering object to provide the mapping between the degrees-of-freedom at the nodes and the equation numbers.
+This command configures a *Plain* degree-of-freedom numbering object to provide the mapping between the degrees-of-freedom at the nodes and the equation numbers.
 A Plain numberer just takes whatever order the domain gives it nodes and numbers them, this ordering is both dependent on node numbering and size of the model.
 The command to construct a Plain numberer is a follows:

 .. tabs::

    .. tab:: Python

       .. function:: model.numberer("Plain")
+         :no-index:

    .. tab:: Tcl